EstevanTH/OBD-to-JSON_ELM327/README.md

 1. When you are ready to start, run `main.py`.

 ## Support
-You can open an issue when you have a question, or see my contact details on my GitHub profile.
+You can open an issue when you have a question, or you can join my Discord server [Yvon à bord !](https://discord.gg/pDasWGC) where you are very welcome, or see my contact details on my GitHub profile.